SijanPanday/SijanPanday/README.md

 - Implemented tech solutions to streamline the order process.
 - Utilized data analytics to enhance customer experience and increase sales.

-### ATU Machine Learning, Russellville, AR — Research Assistant in AI & ML
+### ATU Machine Learning, Russellville, AR — Researcher/Founding Member
 *August 2022 - Present*
 - Engaged in cutting-edge Machine Learning research using Python and Jupyter Notebook.
 - Collaborated with a team to develop algorithms and models that drive project outcomes.